 The Medical Laboratory Technician program prepares students for employment as an MLT working in a clinical medical laboratory.
-Medical laboratory technicians (MLTs) perform a wide variety of routine laboratory procedures and work in both public and private laboratories serving the health care sector.
+Medical Laboratory Technicians (MLT) perform a wide variety of routine laboratory procedures and work in both public and private laboratories serving the health care sector.

 The MLT program is a two-year curriculum leading to the Associates in Science degree in Medical Laboratory Technician.
 Completion of pre-requisite courses will be required prior to entering the program.
 The program course of study is a combination of instruction in principles of laboratory theory and techniques as well as clinical experience at affiliated medical laboratories.
 Students learn to perform routine laboratory procedures in phlebotomy, microbiology, clinical chemistry, hematology, coagulation, immunology, and urinalysis.
 They also will learn to operate and maintain clinical laboratory equipment.

-Graduates of the program qualify for national certification examinations sponsored by the American Society of Clinical Pathologists (ASCP) Board of Registry or by the American Association of Bioanalysts (ABB) Board of Registry to become state licensed medical laboratory technicians.
+Graduates of the program qualify for state licensure examination administered by the American Society of Clinical Pathologists (ASCP) Board of Certification to become state licensed medical laboratory technicians.

 APPLYING TO THE MEDICAL LAB TECH PROGRAM